Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: Introduction

-Considerable attention has been devoted to mitigating non-line-of-sight (NLOS) and multi-path radio propagation to enhance UWB-aided localization performance.
-However, these studies often assume the placement of UWB anchors is predetermined and overlook its critical impact on the localization performance.
-Existing sensor placement studies~\cite{meng2016optimal} primarily focus on finding a theoretically optimal sensor placement solution under restrictive assumptions, which often encounter challenges when applied to real-world cluttered scenarios.
-In our previous work~\cite{zhao2022finding}, we proposed a more realistic optimal sensor placement algorithm that considers obstacles and multi-room scenarios.
-However, we only conducted simulation and static experiments in a lab setup without evaluating the algorithm in practical scenarios.
-In this article, we fill this gap by approaching the UWB TDOA localization from a system-level perspective, integrating sensor placement as a key component and conducting practical evaluation in real-world environments.
-Using pedestrian tracking problem as an example, we fuse UWB TDOA measurements with a low-cost inertial measurement unit (IMU) sensor to achieve 6 degrees-of-freedom pose estimates.
-We employ an error-state Kalman filter (ESKF), favored for its widespread use and effectiveness in practical applications, and compare our results against the theoretical lower bound.
-Using a challenging multi-room environment as a case study, we demonstrate the entire process of setting up a UWB TDOA localization system, from optimizing UWB anchor placement to deploying and testing the system in a real-world environment.
+This article addresses this gap by presenting a system-level UWB TDOA localization framework that explicitly integrates sensor placement and evaluates its impact through real-world experiments.
+Using pedestrian tracking as an example, we fuse UWB TDOA and IMU measurements to estimate six-degree-of-freedom poses via an error-state Kalman filter (ESKF), and compare experimental performance against theoretical lower bounds.
+A challenging multi-room case study demonstrates the complete pipeline from anchor placement optimization to deployment.
+We additionally release our experimental dataset at \url{http://tiny.cc/uwb_tdoa_sys_dataset} to benefit the research community.
 To the best of our knowledge, this comprehensive evaluation, presenting a UWB TDOA-based localization system from a system-level perspective, has not been shown in the literature.
-A video summarizing our experiment process is available at \url{http://tiny.cc/uwb_tdoa_ram24}.
+A video summarizing our experiment process is available at \url{http://tiny.cc/uwb_tdoa_sys}.
 Our main contributions can be summarized as follows: \begin{itemize} \item We present a system-level approach to UWB TDOA localization, incorporating sensor placement as a fundamental component.

-\item We demonstrate the accuracy and robustness of the localization system through extensive real-world experiments and compare its performance to theoretical lower bounds.
+\item We demonstrate the accuracy and robustness of the localization system through extensive experiments and compare its performance to theoretical lower bounds.

-\item We present the entire process of setting up a UWB TDOA localization system in a real-world multi-room environment, from sensor placement optimization to system deployment and evaluation against the theoretical analysis.
+\item We present the entire system deployment pipeline, from sensor placement optimization to system deployment and evaluation, through a challenging multi-room case study.

-\item We will release the datasets collected during our experiments upon the acceptance of this work to benefit the research community.